Whether you’re planning to shoot videos for starting a profitable YouTube Channel that are share worthy? or learn to film for your own good?

 Excellent video editing apps are now available for smartphones as well.
 You can even do video editing directly on Youtube interface and quickly upload them to your channel.

 The good news is that the videos to be posted on Youtube, Vimeo or any Video hosting sites works best if simple.
 Keep in mind that, ideas are more important than technique when it comes to shooting videos for Youtube or for the web.

 If you manage to imbibe these few basic concepts you can pretty surely improve your filming capabilities.
-What tips or bit of advice would you give to other filmmakers who are yet to shoot videos for their channel?
+What tips or advice would you give to other filmmakers who are yet to shoot videos for their YouTube channel?